arikhativa/minishell/README.md

 - Must respect the school imposed coding style ([The Norme][norm-repo])
 - No memory leaks
 - Implement a series of builtins: `echo`, `cd`, `pwd`, `export`, `unset`, `env`, `exit`
-- Manage errors by printing a message to the standard error.
+- Manage errors by printing a message to the standard error
 - Can only use these standard library functions:
 	- readline, rl_clear_history, rl_on_new_line, rl_replace_line, rl_redisplay, add_history
 	- printf, write